-The Washington, D.C. office has more than 30 lawyers who concentrate on securities regulation and enforcement, white collar crime, commercial litigation, regulatory and transactional work for industrial and financial institutions, and copyright, media and communications matters.
+The Washington, D.C. office has more than 30 lawyers who concentrate on securities regulation and enforcement, white collar crime, antitrust, commercial litigation, regulatory and transactional work for industrial and financial institutions, and copyright, media and communications matters.
 Lawyers in the Washington office provide clients with a multidisciplinary, collaborative approach on matters, working seamlessly across practices, offices and regions.
 The office, which opened in 1982, has 11 partners.

 The work done by the corporate practice in the Washington office is diverse.
 It entails complex regulatory and transactional work for the full range of financial institutions, such as investment companies, investment advisers, banks, major insurance companies and consumer finance organizations.